adhilsalim/CSL204/README.md

 This repository is licensed under the MIT License.
 Please refer to the LICENSE file for details.

-### Disclaimer

-This repository is intended for educational purposes only.
-The provided programs and resources may be incomplete or contain errors.
-Use them at your own risk and discretion.

 ### Contact

 For any questions or feedback, please feel free to open an issue on the GitHub repository.

+> [!IMPORTANT]
+> This repository is intended for educational purposes only.
+The provided programs may be incomplete or contain errors.
+Use them at your own risk and discretion.